rmtmckenzie/graphql-request/website/content/guides/50_appendix/15_about-generation.md

 ## API

-If you need to script graffle client generation then you can drop to the underlying Graffle generator API.
+If you need to script graffle client generation then you can use the underlying Graffle generator API.
 It is largely one-to-one with the CLI.
 Use its JSDoc to learn about all its inputs.

 ```ts
 import { Generator } from 'graffle/generator'